 We view going public as a natural move to further solidify our position as a great company.
 Throughout my career, I have always defined a great company as one that is: loved by its customers, loved by its employees and feared by its competitors.
-Becoming a public company will increase our financial flexibility and may help us realize the opportunities we have to further develop.
+Becoming a public company will increase our financial flexibility and may help us realize future opportunities.